 Welcome to CPM's Research Page!

 CPM Educational Program provides research briefs that summarize current scholarship on various topics in mathematics education.
-Research briefs aim to connect teachers, parents, and school administrators to up-to-date research about mathematics curriculum and instruction.
+Research briefs aim to connect teachers, parents, and school administrators with up-to-date research about mathematics curriculum and instruction.

 Resources for Researchers